 Solar power leads the quest for clean, reliable, and affordable electricity for homes, businesses, and vehicles.

-Residential solar energy systems are revolutionising how we power our homes and reducing the carbon footprint (and electricity bills) of millions around the globe.
+Residential solar energy systems are revolutionizing how we power our homes and reducing the carbon footprint (and electricity bills) of millions around the globe.

 By now, most people know a thing or two about solar power — but there’s so much more to learn!